Bali is undoubtedly one of the most beautiful and amazing islands on the planet, and it has a little something for

 But the island is huge, and knowing where to stay in Bali can be overwhelming, which is exactly why I wrote this no-stress guide for choosing the best place to stay in Bali for you.

 This ultimate guide is packed with the island’s most sacred and hidden gems, so no matter your interests or travel-style, you’ll know the best places to stay in Bali for an experience of a lifetime.
 So where is the best place to stay in Bali?
 Read on and find out!

 Quick Tips – Places to Stay in Bali

-- Best place to stay in Bali on a budget – Kuta/Legian
+- Best Place in Bali on a budget – Kuta/Legian

-- Best place to stay in Bali for nightlife – Seminyak
+- Best Place in Bali for nightlife – Seminyak

 - Coolest place to stay in Bali – Ubud

-- Best place to stay in Bali for families – Sanur
+- Where to stay in Bali for families – Sanur

-- Where to stay in Bali for diving/snorkeling – Amed or Pemuteran
+- Best in Bali for diving/snorkeling – Amed or Pemuteran

-- Where to stay in Bali for advanced surfers – Bukit Peninsula
+- Best in Bali for advanced surfing – Bukit Peninsula

 - Party at Old Man’s Bar or Deus